 The mission of the Byrd School is to educate its students to become successful, principled leaders with a global perspective.
 Students in the Byrd School will graduate with confidence in their ability to solve problems, be effective communicators and work successfully as individuals and team members.

-- Provide compassionate, evidence based health care
+- Practice compassionate, evidence based care

 - Provide service both domestically and globally